ethereum-optimism/monitorism/CONTRIBUTING.md

 #### Merge Criteria

 1. All CI checks MUST pass.
-1. At least one code owner must approve.
+1. At least one code owner must approve..